 The Mindlin method only provides details of vertical and horizontal displacements and not stresses.
+Consolidation calculations cannot be performed if this method is selected.
 It predicts:

-- vertical displacements resulting from vertical loads; - · horizontal displacements resulting from vertical loads; and - vertical displacements resulting from horizontal loads.
+- · vertical displacements resulting from vertical loads; - · horizontal displacements resulting from vertical loads; and - vertical displacements resulting from horizontal loads.